The Apache Software Foundation

-If you’re an Apache committer, and you're interested in speaking about Apache Technologies, Apache Projects or the Apache Software Foundation as a whole, we'd encourage you to get involved and list yourself in our speaker application!
+If you’re an Apache committer interested in speaking about Apache Technologies, Apache Projects or the Apache Software Foundation as a whole, we encourage you to get involved and list yourself in our speaker application!

-To list yourself as someone interested in being an Apache Speaker, there are two steps involved.
-The first is to create a FOAF file for yourself, including a couple of key pieces of information.
-The second is to list yourself in the speaking DOAP file.
+To list yourself as someone interested in being an Apache speaker, there are two steps.
+The first is to create a FOAF (“friend of a friend”) file for yourself that includes a couple of key pieces of information.
+The second is to list yourself in the speaking DOAP (“description of a project”) file.

-Creating a FOAF file for yourself is very easy, assuming you don't already have one available.
-Details on how to create a FOAF file, along with a handy wizard to guide you through the process, are available at http://people.apache.org/foaf/.
+If you do not already have a FOAF file for yourself, creating one is very easy.
+Details on how to create a FOAF file, along with a handy wizard to guide you through the process, are available at https://people.apache.org/foaf/.

-When creating your FOAF file, as a potential speaker we do require you to include a few key bits of information.
+Since you are a potential speaker we do require you to include a few key bits of information in the FOAF file.
 These are:

-Now, if you haven’t already done so, checkout the committers directory from svn:
+If you haven’t already done so, check out the committers directory from svn:

 svn co https://svn.apache.org/repos/private/committers/